 Enter content marketing, a technique of producing valuable, relevant, and consistent content, tailored to a specific audience.
 For a restaurant, effective content marketing translates to higher traffic, sales, and repeat customers — that is, if it’s done correctly.

-Not only does valuable content help attract and retain a clearly-defined audience, it also increases the overall value of a brand.
+Not only does valuable content help attract and retain a clearly-defined audience, but it also increases the overall value of a brand.

 The stats are pretty compelling:

 - 70% of people prefer to learn about products through content rather than traditional advertisements

 - The average business spends 9.4% of its marketing budget on social media.
 That number is expected to grow to 13.2% over the next year, and to 21.4% over the next five years.